denysmedynskyi/denysmedynskyi.github.io/_posts/2017-6-26-How-to-debug-memory-issues-using-rspec.md

 After the reason for memory growth is found next step is to decide if is it worth to fix it or not.

 **In my case**:
-1. I suspected problem in the specs, but found that memory increases the same way in `rails console`
+1. I was suspecting problem in the specs, but found that memory increases the same way in `rails console`
 2. It is not a memory leak
 3. Memory bloat is small enough to fix it later